sean-clayton/two-swords/chapters/procedures.typ

 #large-title[== Character Creation <character-creation>]

 #emph(title) doesn't alter too much about creating characters in Cairn 2e.
 The
-most significant change is that players all begin with a Waterskin in addition to the normal starting equipment.
+most significant change is that players all begin with a _waterskin_ in addition to the normal starting equipment. _Waterskins_ have a maximum of 6 uses.

-#item-title[=== Waterskin <waterskin>]

-- It has a maximum of 6 uses.
-- It is _Petty_.

 #large-title[== Recovery <recovery>]